TianzeCompbio/RQVI_GP_figures/README.md

 Figures for the multi-panel comparison of **RQVI** (Randomized Quasi-Variational Inference) and **Flashier** gene program methods.
 RQVI learns sparse, interpretable gene programs from single-cell expression data via variational inference with randomized sparsity priors.
 This figure set evaluates RQVI against Flashier across scalability, sparsity, coverage, and per-program agreement.

-## Open items

-1. **Panel A detail level** - Current schematics (`RQVI_architecture.png`, `RQVI_training.png`) may be too detailed.
-Consider whether a more simplified/brief version is needed.

-2. **Panel D-F pair selection** - Current pairs (GP 38 <-> F58, GP 45 <-> F35) have moderate correlations (cluster: 0.57 / 0.44, cell: 0.35 / 0.15) rather than sitting at the bottom of the distribution.
-Need to decide whether to keep these pairs or select pairs with lower correlation to better illustrate differences between the methods.

 ## Repository structure

 ```